Trans fat linked to obesity, type 2 diabetes mellitus

 One third of Americans live with obesity and about 25 million Americans live with type 2 diabetes mellitus.
+Those effected are forced to buy diabetes supplies and medicine to prevent high blood pressure.
 Both medical conditions are associated with increased risk of heart disease, which is the number one killer in the United States, according to the Centers for Disease Control and Prevention.

 Tran fat or commonly known as partially hydrogenated vegetable oils, which are made by a chemical process called hydrogenation, are commonly used in processed foods and restaurant-served foods.
 Tran fat is also found naturally occurring in cows.
 Trans fat can also be formed when cooking oil is subject to a high-heat treatment.

 Human beings can't digest trans fat or trans fatty acids well and big chunks of trans fat can be situated across cellular membranes alternating the natural configurations and impairing the nutrient transportation in and out of cells, which leads to many medical conditions.

 To reduce dietary intake of trans fat and thus reduce risk of obesity and type 2 diabetes mellitus, food consumers need to avoid or at least reduce intake of processed food and restaurant-served foods.